MEET THE TEAM

 This is when her love and passion for animals became her focus in life!
 Before she found herself at Pope Memorial Frontier she worked in various roles including at a doggie daycare and boarding facility, at a traveling vaccination clinic for cats and dogs, an animal hospital specializing in ACL repair surgeries, and as a travelling pet sitter throughout New England.
 In addition to loving cats and dogs, Margaret also has a deep passion for wildlife conservation.
 She has volunteered with the Buffalo Field Campaign in Montana, the Rainforest Awareness Rescue and Education Center in Iquitos, Peru and Greater Kuduland Safaris' anti-poaching program in Limpopo, South Africa.
 She has worked with American bison, ocelot, tapir, woolly monkeys, three toed sloth, river manatees, and black and white rhinos.

-Margaret lives with her English Setter dog Jess, a retired bird hunting dog, a dilute calico cat Doodle (from PMFAS), a sweet orange kitty called Teddy Toes (also from PMFAS), and a tricolor American guinea pig named Francis.
-In her freetime, Margaret enjoys spending time with her family, watching anything true crime related with her best friend Erica, traveling to new places, and going to shows and concerts.
+Margaret lives with her English Setter dog Jess, a retired bird hunting dog, a dilute calico cat Doodle (from PMFAS), a sweet orange kitten called Teddy Toes (from PMFAS), and a Corgi named Jemma (also from PMFAS) and a tricolor American guinea pig named Francis.

 (Photo: Margaret and her friend Erin's dog Stormy)